The Paradox of Prominence

 • Corporate communication does not need any additional mediocre or plain vanilla messaging that has been reduced to sleep-inducing boringness.
 We have enough of that already.

 The essence of the paradox of prominence lies in this delicate balance: striving for visibility and influence inevitably invites scrutiny and criticism.
-This duality is not a “problem” per se — it’s your inherent “contradiction friction” that makes you more interesting.
+This duality is not a “problem” per se — it’s your inherent “contradiction friction” that makes you more attractive.

 Signature - Jerry Silfwer - Doctor Spin